-- The new partnership audit regime is applicable to any entity treated as a partnership for US tax purposes that is required to file US income tax returns or actually files returns as a partnership for US tax purposes.
-Certain partnerships (those with 100 or fewer partners where none of the partners is another partnership, a trust or a disregarded entity) can elect out of this new audit regime, and be subject to audit separately at the partner level. - Under the new regime, audit, assessment and collection of tax are done directly at the partnership level (with some very limited exceptions).
-As a result, the partnership must pay the tax (and related interest and penalties) resulting from an IRS audit even though a partnership is not otherwise a taxpayer under US tax law and even if it only generates income and gains from non-US securities. - The new regime is effective for tax years beginning after December 31, 2017.
-Note that this effective date is for tax years' subject to the new audit regime, meaning that a tax audit for 2018 may not occur until, for example, 2020.
-For tax audits for tax years before 2018, current law would continue to apply. - The new partnership audit regime would require amendment to the constitution documents of foreign funds, which are otherwise treated as partnerships for US tax purposes and are required to file a US income tax return (which requirement may still be applicable even if the fund only invests in non-US securities), to ensure that the burden of any tax resulting from an audit falls on the appropriate investors and compliance with the requirements of the new partnership audit regime. - This is more of an issue for hedge funds (where investors may change over time) as opposed to private equity funds (where the same group of investors stay from inception until liquidation of the fund).
+- The new partnership audit regime is applicable to any entity treated as a partnership for U.S. tax purposes that is required to file U.S. income tax returns or actually files returns as a partnership for U.S. tax purposes.
+Certain partnerships (those with 100 or fewer partners where none of the partners is another partnership, a trust or a disregarded entity) can elect out of this new audit regime and be subject to audit separately at the partner level. - Under the new regime, audit, assessment and collection of tax are done directly at the partnership level (with some very limited exceptions).
+As a result, the partnership must pay the tax (and related interest and penalties) resulting from an IRS audit even though a partnership is not otherwise a taxpayer under U.S. tax law and even if it only generates income and gains from non-U.S. securities. - The new regime is effective for tax years beginning after December 31, 2017.
+Note that this effective date is for tax years subject to the new audit regime, meaning that a tax audit for 2018 may not occur until, for example, 2020.
+For tax audits for tax years before 2018, current law would continue to apply.

+- The new partnership audit regime would require amendment to the constitution documents of foreign funds, which are otherwise treated as partnerships for U.S. tax purposes and are required to file a U.S. income tax return (which requirement may still be applicable even if the fund only invests in nonU.S. securities), to ensure that the burden of any tax resulting from an audit falls on the appropriate investors and compliance with the requirements of the new partnership audit regime. - This is more of an issue for hedge funds (where investors may change over time) as opposed to private equity funds (where the same group of investors stay from inception until liquidation of the fund).

-What should you do if this alert is applicable to you?
+What should you do next?

 The first step is to determine whether the new audit regime is applicable to any of the funds you are managing.
-This analysis is relevant even if the funds are formed outside the USA, invest only in foreign securities and do not currently file US tax returns.
-The new audit regime is also applicable to funds that are required to file US returns (which requirement is determined under a set of complicated rules).
+This analysis is relevant even if the funds are formed outside the United States, invests only in foreign securities and do not currently file U.S. tax returns as to new audit regime is also applicable to funds that are required to file U.S. returns (which requirement is determined under a set of complicated rules).

-If the audit regime is applicable to one of the funds you are managing, the second step is to amend the fund documents to accommodate the new audit rules.
+If the audit regime is applicable to one of the funds you are managing, the second step it to amend the fund documents to accommodate the new audit rules.
 In particular, the amendment needs to deal with the following three issues: